GDPR data mapping

 Tools for GDPR Data Mapping

-- Lack of compatibility between Excel and Visio: If you update your processing activities, you will also need to update your data flow diagram(s).
+- Lack of compatibility between Excel and Visio: If you update your processing activities, you will also need to update your data flow mapping diagram(s).

 - Lack of automation: Generating reports, finding gaps will take a lot of time